nzetala/AFL_shared_model_library/README.md

 Result: One word (Language the user is learning)
 Description: Users translate a given word from their native language to the target language.

+### TranslateWordReverse
+Instruction: How do you say it?
+Input: One word (Language the user is learning), List of 3 words (User’s language)
+Result: One word (User’s language)
+Description: Users translate a given word from their native language to the target language.

 ### ListenAndIdentify
 Instruction: What do you hear?
 Input: Audio (Language the user is learning), List of 2 words with similar pronunciation (Language the user is learning)